 Marx believed in progress like Hegel did.
 And many people still do believe that there is progress.
 Yet this is not so obvious.
 There should be some point to the general direction of history otherwise you can’t call it progress.
 To put it all into perspective, you can ask yourself: “Are we happier now than our parents were fifty years ago?”

 Even if that isn’t the case, that doesn’t contradict the case for using rational debates to resolve social issues.
 In debates any argument can be made.
 That can be frustrating because there are so many stupid ideas.
 Sadly, it is not always obvious which ideas are stupid and which aren’t.
 There are several techniques to frustrate debates used in situations of conflict between opposing sides.
 And perhaps even more worrying is the fact that many important decisions are made without a proper debate, simply because people aren’t interested in the subject.
 Progress is more likely to happen if debates focus on important matters and is conducted in an open and honest way.
 For a rational debate to flourish, all parties involved must feel free to speak.
 Absence of violence and absence of the threat of violence are basic preconditions for such a debate to take place.

 There’s something that should make us cautious.
 Technology is progressing and it is about to completely alter human existence.
 Humans may be about transform themselves into a new kind of beings who live for thousands of years and entertain themselves in their own virtual realities in which they can do as they please.
 If this technology becomes cheap then everyone may be able to enjoy it.
 Politics as well as economics may become meaningless as a consequence.
-For the time being it can be worthwhile to aim for social progress using rational debates.
+Nevertheless, for the time being it can be worthwhile to pursue social progress using rational debates.
 It can mean a huge difference as to how we may enter this new period.